Integer-Forcing Linear Receivers: Performance for Slow Fading Channels

+Since the diversity and multiplexing gains are defined with respect to $\log{\snr}$, it is more natural to state the tradeoffs in terms of the number of transmit antennas $\mcr$ and receive antennas $\mct$ in the complex-valued representation.

-\end{definition} In the case where each transmit antenna encodes an independent data stream\footnote{If joint encoding across the antennas is permitted, then a better DMT is achievable.
-See \cite{zt03} for more details.}, the optimal DMT is where $r \in [0,M]$ and can be achieved by joint ML decoding \cite{zt03}.
-The DMTs achieved by the decorrelator and SIC architectures are as follows \cite{zt03}:
+In the case where each transmit antenna encodes an independent data stream\footnote{If joint encoding across the antennas is permitted, then a better DMT is achievable.
+See \cite{zt03} for more details.}, the optimal DMT is where $r \in [0,\mct]$ and can be achieved by joint ML decoding \cite{zt03}.
+If $\mcr \geq \mct$, the zero-forcing and linear MMSE receiver attain the same DMT~\cite{kcm09},

+Surprisingly, allowing the receiver to perform SIC does not change the DMT, even if the order is optimized based on the channel realization~\cite{jvl11}, However, allowing for rate allocation at the transmitter can improve the DMT.
+For the special case of $\mcr = \mct$ (and a fixed decoding order), the DMT is~\cite{zt03}

-The decorrelator chooses the matrix $\mathbf{B}$ to cancel the interference from the other data streams.
+The zero-forcing receiver chooses the matrix $\mathbf{B}$ to cancel the interference from the other data streams.
 As a result, the noise is heavily amplified when the channel matrix is near singular and the performance is limited by the minimum singular value of the channel matrix.
+In the integer-forcing linear receiver, the effective channel matrix $\mathbf{A}$ is not limited to the identity matrix but can be any full-rank integer matrix.
+This additional freedom is sufficient to recover the same DMT as the joint ML decoder.

+The theorem below establishes that the integer-forcing receiver attains the optimal DMT when the number of receive antennas is greater than or equal to the number of transmit antennas.
+In other words, SISO decoding with equal rate allocation can attain the optimal DMT.

-In the integer-forcing linear receiver, the effective channel matrix $\mathbf{A}$ is not limited to be the identity matrix but can be any full-rank integer matrix.
-This additional freedom is sufficient to recover the same DMT as the joint ML decoder. \begin{theorem} For a MIMO channel with $M$ transmit, $N \geq M$ receive antennas, and Rayleigh fading, the achievable diversity-multiplexing tradeoff for the integer-forcing receiver is given by where $r \in [0,M]$. \end{theorem} The proof of Theorem \ref{thm:dmt} is given in Appendix \ref{ap:dmt}.
-Figure \ref{fig:dmt} illustrates the DMT for a $4 \times 4$ MIMO channel.
-The integer-forcing receiver achieves a maximum diversity of $4$ while the decorrelator and V-BLAST I achieve can only achieve a diversity of $1$ since their performance is limited by the worst data stream.
-V-BLAST II achieves a higher DMT than V-BLAST I but a lower diversity than the integer-forcing receiver since its rate is still limited by the worst stream after the optimal decoding order is applied.
-V-BLAST III achieves the optimal diversity at the point $r = 0$ since only one data stream is used in transmission.
-For values of $r > 0$, the achievable diversity is suboptimal.
+\begin{theorem} For a MIMO channel with $\mct$ transmit, $\mcr \geq \mct$ receive antennas, and i.i.d.~Rayleigh fading, the achievable diversity-multiplexing tradeoff for the integer-forcing receiver is where $r \in [0,\mct]$. \end{theorem} The proof of Theorem \ref{thm:dmt} is given in Appendix \ref{ap:dmt}.
+It builds on a result due to Taherzadeh, Mobasher, and Khandani which showed that uncoded signaling coupled with lattice reduction can achieve the full diversity (with a multiplexing gain of zero) \cite{tmk07lll}.

+Figure \ref{fig:dmt} illustrates the DMT for a $4 \times 4$ MIMO channel under i.i.d.~Rayleigh fading.
+The integer-forcing receiver achieves the maximum diversity of $4$ while the zero-forcing, linear MMSE, V-BLAST I, and V-BLAST II receivers attain at most diversity of $1$.
+V-BLAST III achieves the optimal diversity at the point $r = 0$ but is suboptimal for all $r > 0$.